-Neither thumbs up nor thumbs down for Hidden Universe Travel Guides: Vulcan by Dayton Ward.
+Neither thumbs up nor thumbs down for Childhood’s End by Arthur C. Clarke.
 Science fiction.

 I think I’ve passed the point where I can read classic science fiction without noticing how much it creaks.
 I didn’t hate reading this, but I didn’t particularly enjoy it, either.